An interview posted on UA News can be found here.

 Areas of Study

 Late nineteenth century and early twentieth century Russian-American relations; Native American studies; Eastern European immigration experiences to the U.S.; contestations of space, particularly in urban environments; identity formation; collective memories and diasporic experence.

-2011-2015: Researcher/translator for Robert W. Cherny, Professor emeritus of History, San Francisco State University, for his forthcoming book on Victor Arnautoff, a Russian emigre artist; working title: Victor Arnautoff and the Politics of Art (Urbana: University of Illinois Press, in press, slated for publication in spring 2017).
+2011-2015: Researcher/translator for Robert W. Cherny, Professor emeritus of History, San Francisco State University, for his book on Victor Arnautoff, a Russian emigre artist: Victor Arnautoff and the Politics of Art (Urbana: University of Illinois Press, 2017).

 M.A., History, University of Arizona, 2016